magento/devdocs/guides/v2.0/ext-best-practices/extension-coding/example-module-adminpage.md

 #### `composer.json`
 {:.no_toc}
-In general, this file gives composer the ability to install this module and its dependencies.
-For more information about this file, please read the documentation on [`composer.json`]({{page.baseurl}}extension-dev-guide/build/composer-integration.html).
+In the module's root directory, create the file `composer.json`.
+This file gives composer the ability to install this module and its dependencies.
+For more information see: [`composer.json`]({{page.baseurl}}extension-dev-guide/build/composer-integration.html).

-{% collapsible Show file content %}
+{% collapsible File content for composer.json %}
   {% highlight json %}
     {
       "name": "mycompany/sample-module-minimal",